 In addition, Mark has a history of community service, particularly within the Jewish community.
 He spent seven years on Congregation Agudas Achim’s Board, including serving as the Congregation’s Treasurer.

-Please help us welcoming Mark Samuels to HFLA-SA!
+Please help us welcome both Mark and Stacy to HFLA-SA!

 An education at a private four-year university can cost up to $44,000 and $25,000 for instate at a public four year school in 2015-2016 dollars according to the College Board.
 Costs have increased more than 25 percent over the past decade, even after adjusting inflation.
 And while public schools are still cheaper, their tuition, during the same period, has risen at an even faster rate -- 45 percent beyond inflation.